Regular Languages in the Sliding Window Model: Randomized sliding window algorithms

-\begin{proof} Let $n \in \N$ be a window size.
-If $\P_n$ is a randomized SW-algorithm for $L$ then $\overline{\P}_n$ is a randomized SW-algorithm for $\Sigma^* \setminus L$ where $\overline{\P}_n$ simulates $\P_n$ and returns the negated output.
-Let $\P_n$ and $\Q_n$ be randomized SW-algorithms for $K$ and $L$.
+\begin{proof} Let $L \subseteq \Sigma^*$ be a language and $n \in \N$ a window size.
+If $\P_n$ is a randomized SW-algorithm for $L$ and window size $n$ then $\overline{\P}_n$ is a randomized SW-algorithm for $\Sigma^* \setminus L$ and window size $n$, where $\overline{\P}_n$ simulates $\P_n$ and returns the negated output.
+Let $\P_n$ and $\Q_n$ be randomized SW-algorithms for $K$ and $L$, respectively, and window size $n$.
 By \Cref{lem:amplification} we can reduce their error probabilities to 1/6 with a constant space increase.
-Then, the algorithm which simulates $\P_n$ and $\Q_n$ in parallel, and returns the disjunction of the outputs is a randomized SW-algorithm for $K \cup L$.
+Then, the algorithm which simulates $\P_n$ and $\Q_n$ in parallel and returns the disjunction of the outputs is a randomized SW-algorithm for $K \cup L$ and window size $n$.
 Its error probability is at most 1/3 by the union bound. \end{proof}